-COURSE OR COURSE OPTION WHAT WAS TAKEN AND WHEN INTEGRATIVE Select ONE of the following courses: PSYC 533 Cognitive Development in Children PSYC 540 Cognitive Neuroscience PSYC 612 Current Issues in Social Cognition GERO 620 Psychology of Aging PSYC 612 Social Neuroscience PSYC 612 Social Psychological Understanding of Cultural Psychology PSYC 545 Neuropsychology PSYC 599 Developmental, Cognitive and Affective Neuroscience
+COURSE OR COURSE OPTION WHAT WAS TAKEN AND WHEN

+INTEGRATIVE

+Select ONE of the following courses:

+PSYC 533 Cognitive Development in

+Children

+2) PSYC 540 Cognitive Neuroscience

+3) PSYC 612 Current Issues in Social Cognition

+GERO 620 Psychology of Aging

+5) PSYC 612 Social Neuroscience

+PSYC 612 Social Psychological

+Understanding of Cultural Psychology

+7) PSYC 545 Neuropsychology

+8) PSYC 599 Developmental, Cognitive and

+Affective Neuroscience

 These course requirements address all the APA requirements as well as the clinical area requirements.
 These requirements map onto the departmental course requirements in the following way.
 The department requires that students take two courses in quantitative methods, and four courses from the biological/cognitive bases of behavior and social bases of behavior.
 By fulfilling the clinical area quantitative methods requirement, clinical students fulfill the departmental quantitative methods.
-The Graduate Student Handbook further stipulates that all students must take at least one course from the biological/cognitive bases of behavior, and one from the social bases of behavior, clinical students must be sure to take at least one course from the biological/cognitive bases of behavior, clinical students must be sure to take at least one course from the biological/cognitive bases of behavior.
+The Graduate Student Handbook further stipulates that all students must take at least one course from the biological/cognitive bases of behavior and one from the social bases of behavior.
+Given that many of the courses required by the clinical program qualify for the social bases of behavior, clinical students must be sure to take at least one course from the biological/cognitive bases of behavior.
 These include Cognitive Neuroscience (540), Neuropsychology (545), Functional Neuroanatomy and Behavior (547), and Learning and Memory (506).
-In addition, based on research interests, some students elect to take Introduction to Functional Magnetic Resonance Imaging (555), which also fulfills the departmental biological/cognitive bases of behavior are marked with \\\.
+In addition, based on research interests, some students elect to take Introduction to Functional Magnetic Resonance Imaging (555), which also fulfills the departmental biological/cognitive bases of behavior.
+In the table above, courses that fulfill biological/cognitive bases of behavior are marked with , though as of this moment PSYC 555 has not been approved to meet any APA requirements (though has been submitted to APA for approval).
 Students must ensure they have completed all departmental course requirements prior to finishing the qualifying exam (i.e., prior to the end of the Fall semester of the 4th year).